Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Non-asymptotic Mean Squared Error (MSE)

 The solution depends on the correlation between SGD iterates and can vary across different models.
-In this section, we examine the linear regression model, which provides insights into the properties of an optimal weight in a generalized form.
+In this section, we shall study the linear regression model which can have a close-form solution of the BLUE weights.
+The latter can provide insights into the properties of an optimal weight in a generalized form.